 Our safe and welcoming care homes, with trained staff, support residents living with dementia to live life to the full.

-We use the ‘SEE ME’ approach to dementia care – our strategy looks beyond a person’s dementia and celebrates who they are as an individual now as well as who they were before joining us.
+Our approach looks beyond a person’s dementia and celebrates who they are as an individual now as well as who they were before joining us

 In partnership with loved ones, we create a bespoke care plan to build a picture of not only a resident’s health and wellbeing needs but also their emotional needs and who they are as a person.